-The Group accrues for potential environmental liabilities when it is probable a liability has been incurred and the amount of the liability is reasonably estimable.
-As of September 30, 2018, reserves for environmental liabilities totaled \$42 million, of which \$11 million was recorded within other current liabilities and \$31 million was recorded within other noncurrent liabilities in the consolidated statement of financial position.
-Reserves for environmental liabilities for continuing operations totaled \$51 million at September 30, 2017, of which \$10 million was recorded within other current liabilities and \$41 million was recorded within other noncurrent liabilities in the consolidated statement of financial position.
-Such potential liabilities accrued by the Group do not take into consideration possible recoveries of future insurance proceeds.
+Potential environmental liabilities accrued by the Group do not take into consideration possible recoveries of future insurance proceeds.
 They do, however, take into account the likely share other parties will bear at remediation sites.
 It is difficult to estimate the Group's ultimate level of liability at many remediation sites due to the large number of other parties that may be involved, the complexity of determining the relative liability among those parties, the uncertainty as to the nature and scope of the investigations and remediation to be conducted, the uncertainty in the application of law and risk assessment, the various choices and costs associated with diverse technologies that may be used in corrective actions at the sites, and the often quite lengthy periods over which eventual remediation may occur.
-Nevertheless, the Group does not currently believe that any claims, penalties or costs in connection with known environmental matters will have a material adverse effect on the Group's financial position, results of operations or cash flows.
+It is possible that technological, regulatory or enforcement developments, the results of additional environmental studies or other factors could change the Group's expectations with respect to future charges and cash outlays, and such changes could be material to the Group's future results of operations, financial condition or cash flows.
+Nevertheless, the Group does not currently believe that any claims, penalties or costs in addition to the amounts accrued will have a material adverse effect on the Group's financial position, results of operations or cash flows.
 In addition, the Group has identified asset retirement obligations for environmental matters that are expected to be addressed at the retirement, disposal, removal or abandonment of existing owned facilities.
-At September 30, 2018 and 2017, the Group recorded conditional asset retirement obligations of \$45 million and \$61 million, respectively.
+At September 30, 2019 and 2018, the Group recorded conditional asset retirement obligations for continuing operations of \$30 million and \$29 million, respectively.